Heritage Race Day – A Centenary Celebration on the Water

 Heritage Race Day was held on Saturday, 28th Feb 2026 - a real highlight of the Wakatere Centenary Regatta Weekend.

-Wakatere has been home to some iconic designs over the decades - the original Wakatere, followed by the Frostbite and the Sunburst.
-It was fantastic to have seven Frostbites make the trip from Taikata Sailing Club to be part of the celebrations.
-They joined a colourful and varied fleet of Optis, Starlings, P Class, Sunbursts, ILCAs, OKs, 3.7s, Fevas and 29ers - a great snapshot of the range of ages, classes and experience that make up our club today.
+Wakatere has been home to some truly iconic designs over the decades, starting with the original Wakatere, then the Frostbite, and later the Sunburst, so it was a real treat to welcome seven Frostbites from Taikata Sailing Club who made the trip to join the celebrations.
+They lined up alongside a wonderfully mixed fleet of Optis, Starlings, P Class, Sunbursts, ILCAs, OKs, 3.7s, Fevas and 29ers - a perfect snapshot of the range of ages, classes, and experience that make up our club today.

 Commodore Greg Salthouse and son Jake opened the day in style by firing the cannon - clearing a few cobwebs out of the Memorial Starting Tower in the process.
 In an 8–12 knot easterly, the fleet paraded along the beach in front of the club to a very appreciative deck-side audience, before heading out to the course for racing.